Bud & Dolly Gagnon were the owners of the Wedgewood Pharmacy from 1952 to 1972 (spelled with that extra “e!!”)

 Bud met his wife Dolly in 1948 when he was working at his first job at a pharmacy in Wallingford.
 The Gagnons moved to Kent where Bud worked at a small pharmacy for the first four years of their married life.
 In 1952 Bud was told by a pharmaceutical salesman that McGee’s Drugstore in the Wedgwood neighborhood of Seattle was planning to sell out.
 Bud took the opportunity to buy McGee’s store.

-At first, the Wedgewood Pharmacy continued in the same location as McGee’s, 8501 35th Ave NE, a small storefront in the same building as McVicar Hardware.
+At first, the Wedgewood Pharmacy continued in the same location as McGee’s, 8501 35th Ave NE, a small storefront on the corner of the same building as McVicar Hardware.
 In later years the pharmacy space became a drycleaner’s, then a pet groomer.
 In 2001 the space was absorbed by All That Dance to expand their studio.
 As of 2019, after All That Dance moved out, the former McVicar store space is being redivided again and has several small stores including a florist, art workshop and a jiu jitsu studio.

 Wedgewood Pharmacy gets a big new building in 1955

 In Bud Gagnon’s new building there was space not only for an expanded pharmacy department, but also for variety-store merchandise and a soda fountain.
 The store sold school supplies, cosmetics, toys, greeting cards, newspapers, comics and magazines.
 There was a tobacco department with fine cigars in a humidified display case.
 There was a penny-candy counter where neighborhood children, clutching their one or two pennies, would spend long moments deciding which piece of candy to buy.

 Wedgewood Pharmacy’s old-fashioned soda fountain style